100% of our graduates are in work or further study fifteen months after graduating (2018/19 Graduate Outcomes Survey).

 Everything you need to know...

-- Build on your undergraduate experience and become a fully-qualified nurse in two years
+- Build on your undergraduate experience to fully qualify as a nurse.

 How you learn

-You learn through:
+You learn through

-- Practice-based learning
+- independent learning

 Course leaders and tutors